Paragraph Buzz

 18. Essay on Women Education in India for Students

-19. Essay on Women and Development
+19. Essay on Women Empowerment for Students and Children

-20. Women Education in India Essay
+21. Women Education in India Essay

 Women's Education In India, the situation of women's education is not very good.
 According to the 2011 census, the literacy rate of Indian women was 64.6%.
 This number is quite low as compared to the literacy rate of men, which is 80.9%.
 Essay on Women's Education: There are many reasons behind this illiteracy rate among women.